isha123navare/DataToolKit-Integration/README.md

 a.
 Designed queries to segment data by country, device type, and features for granular analysis.

 b.
 Enabled filtering to drill down into specific segments for targeted insights.

+## Key Insights
+1. Email is the Best-Performing Channel by Conversion Rate: Email has the highest conversion rate at 5.51%, indicating that campaigns run via email are most effective at converting clicks into actions compared to other channels.
+This makes email a valuable channel for targeted marketing, especially for customer retention or promotions.

+2. Paid Search Drives the Highest Total Conversions: Paid Search has the highest total conversions (25,917) among all channels, despite a slightly lower conversion rate (5.18%).
+This suggests it is excellent for volume-driven campaigns, likely benefiting from broader reach.

+3. The "Review" and "Purchase" features are the most widely adopted, with 92 and 91 unique users, respectively, indicating strong user engagement with these functionalities.

+4. Denmark leads with the longest average session duration for the "Login" feature, with an average of 6,21 minutes, suggesting strong user engagement during login.